 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting of inappropriate journal entries to either increase revenue or reduce expenditure of the company, and management bias in accounting estimates and judgemental areas of the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to manipulating growth in pre tax results through posting journals to either overstate revenue or understate expenditure of the company, and management bias in accounting estimates and judgemental areas of the financial statements.
 Audit procedures performed by the engagement team included:

-- Discussions with the Board, management, internal audit, management involved in the risk and compliance functions and the Group and company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - · Reviewing relevant meeting minutes including those of the Quilter Cheviot Governance, Audit and Risk Committee. - Reviewing correspondence with the FCA in relation to compliance with laws and regulations. - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, such as a credit to revenue and a debit to the statement of financial position (other than to expected accounts), which may be indicative of the overstatement or manipulation of revenue. - Challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to the valuation of the actuarial liabilities of the defined benefit plans, lease liabilities and share-based payments. - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- Discussions with the Governance, Audit and Risk Committee, internal audit, management involved in the risk and compliance functions and the Quilter group's legal function, including considerations of known or suspected instances of non-compliance with laws and regulations and fraud; - Reviewing minutes of meetings of the board of directors, as well as those from the Quilter Cheviot Governance, Audit and Risk Committee meetings for matters of relevance to the audit; - Reviewing any correspondence with the Financial Conduct Authority and HMRC in relation to compliance with laws and regulations; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, such as a credit to revenue and a debit to the statement of financial position (other than to expected accounts), which may be indicative of the overstatement or manipulation of revenue; and - Performing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.